garretdepass/deadlands-dice-roller/README.md

     Bonus: Link to tests, CI/CD pipeline setup, or coverage reports. -->

 ## What's Next
+   I'm blessed with a passionate, vocal user base.
 Based on feedback from my group, my near-term roadmap includes:

    1. Fate chip functionality - these have functional impacts on rolls, and can be exchanged for Bounty Points.
 I'd like to make them fully functional with menus that clearly explain the way chips are used.
+   1. A Marshal view - the Marshal can benefit from seeing some things in aggregate, like the total number of fate chips in play.
-   1. Track equipment
+   1. Track equipment - firearms, supplies, artifacts, etc...
    1. Track edges and hindrances.
 These are quirks about player characters that have impacts on gameplay.
 I'd like to add their modifiers to rolls.
 Each is unique, and will require its own logic.
+   1. Support magic mechanics - complicated rules that make use of a shuffled deck of cards to cast spells
    1. Upload, store, and change character images
    1. Add concentrations - useful if a character learns a new language or starts shooting with a new type of gun.
    1. Create a new character